grafana/grafana/docs/sources/live/configuration.md

 ### Ephemeral port exhaustion

 Ephemeral ports exhaustion problem can happen between your load balancer and your Grafana server.
-I.e. only if you load balance connections between different Grafana instances.
-If users connect directly to a single Grafana server instance you likely come across this issue.
+I.e. when you load balance requests/connections between different Grafana instances.
+If users connect directly to a single Grafana server instance you should not come across this issue.

 The problem arises due to the fact that each TCP connection uniquely identified in the OS by the 4-part-tuple: